Quick Answer

 Understanding How the Stock Market Works

-When an investor wants to purchase shares of a company in the stock market, they place a bid at a specific price.
+When an investor wants to purchase shares of a company, they place a bid at a specific price.
 If another investor currently owns shares and wants to sell, they offer their shares at an asking price.
 The difference between the bid and ask is the spread.
-It can change quickly throughout the trading day, based on the number of buyers and sellers interested in trading their shares in a specific company.
-In its simplest form, the stock market acts as an auction place, matching prices with interested buyers and sellers.
+It can change quickly throughout the trading day, based on the number of buyers and sellers interested in trading shares of a specific company.
+In its simplest form, the market acts as an auction, matching prices with interested buyers and sellers.

-The stock market is fundamentally a mechanism for price discovery — it aggregates the collective expectations of millions of participants and reflects them in real time through bid and ask prices.
-For everyday investors, understanding this auction dynamic is the first step toward making informed decisions rather than reactive ones,
+The stock market is a mechanism for price discovery — it aggregates the collective expectations of millions of participants and reflects them in real time through bid and ask prices.
+For everyday investors, understanding this auction dynamic is the first step toward making informed decisions rather than reactive ones.

 How To Make Money in the Stock Market